-For those of you who have been following our blog site, you may have realized that I have a sweet spot for the 90s.
+For those of you who have been following our blog site, you may have realized that I have a sweet spot for the late 80s up to the 90s.
 For me, it is the Golden Age of Saturday morning cartoons, where waiting for the weekend to arrive seems like forever.
 One of the classic 90s cartoons that I religiously followed is the classic X-Men released by Marvel Productions and Saban Entertainment.
 The animated series ran for 5 years from 1992 until 1997.
 One of the things (or villains) that impressed me the most in the series are those towering mechanical monstrosities called Sentinels.
-Before we had their modern, shape-shifting iterations as seen in MCU’s X-Men: Days of Future Past (2014), the Sentinels were more menacing both in size and sheer power.
+Before we had their modern, shape-shifting iterations as seen in MCU’s X-Men: Days of Future Past (2014), the classic Sentinel was more menacing both in size and sheer power.
 That kind of wonder and awe for such a powerful villain, whom the X-Men buckled every now then, really left an impression in me.

 So imagine my delight when I stumbled into this minifig scale MOC of the infamous colossus created by Henry Pinto for the Sydney Brick Show last April.
 According to Henry, this brick-built Sentinel comes in at 101cm. (almost 4 feet) tall and 45cm. wide, and weighs in at 7.5 kilograms.
 Check out these images below from his Facebook post.